 Are your decorations looking a bit old and shabby?
 The winter landscape is dominated with reds and greens, so get out there for some natural decorations rather than buying new ones.

 Sprigs of holly and fir, twigs and branches, mistletoe and pine cones make beautiful additions to your Christmas home.
+If you’re feeling crafty, you can even make your own decorations!

-Source an Alternative to a Real Tree
+Source an alternative to a real tree

-Avoid this moral quandary by making your own Christmas tree from found materials, or if you really can’t do without a live tree – you can try renting one to minimise your impact.
+Avoid this moral quandary by making your own Christmas tree from found materials, or if you really can’t do without a live tree – you can try renting one to minimise your impact

 It’s that time of year when throw-away plates and plastic cups make an appearance.